 Rebecca Namgauds is a multidisciplinary artist and choreographer based in London, originally from the North of England.
 With over a decade of experience spanning choreography, performance, and visual art, she creates visceral, movement-driven works that explore themes of feminism, ecology and transformation.
 Drawing from her varied background in movement disciplines, her practice engages the body as a site of resistance, intimacy, and ritual, often in direct dialogue with nature and the elements.

-Her latest work, THE HEAT, delves into themes of domesticity, the mundane, survival and endurance, channeling both urgency and raw physicality.
+Her latest work, THE HEAT, which premiered in May 2025 and is set to tour in 2026, delves into themes of domesticity, the mundane, survival and endurance, channeling both urgency and raw physicality.
 The piece continues her exploration of the intersection between the body and the environment, using movement, sound, and visual composition to evoke landscapes of tension and renewal.

-Rebecca was a Time & Space commission artist at Sadler’s Wells for 2023/24 and continues to develop innovative dance-theatre projects.
+Namgauds is a Choreodrome Artist for 2025 at The Place researching a new work.
+She was most recently invited to Art House Jersey for a collaborative research residency with Filmaker and Photographer Camilla Greenwell.
+She was a Time & Space commission artist at Sadler’s Wells for 2023/24 and continues to develop innovative dance-theatre projects.
 She has worked as an invited choreographer for Anjali Dance Company, collaborated with Paraorchestra and musician Liza Bec and choreographed a visual work for 12 Ensemble Orchestra’s tour of Metamorphosis.
-Alongside her artistic practice, she is a guest lecturer at The Place, London Contemporary Dance School, and the Laban MA programme, mentoring the next generation of movement artists.
+Alongside her artistic practice, she is a guest lecturer at The Place, London Contemporary Dance School, and the Laban MA programme, mentoring the next generation of dance and movement artists.

 Rebecca’s movement direction spans across artistic disciplines, from luxury brand campaigns for Hermès to collaborating on Georgina Starr’s film Quarantaine.
 She has also worked on Jade O’Belle’s Birthright, an exploration of Black, queer femininity through Yoruba iconography, and movement-directed An Intermission, a film project supporting young adults experiencing homelessness.